emqx/emqx-rebalance-article/README.md

   initial_sessions: 30
 ```

 In the HAProxy statistics page, we also see that `emqx1` is empty and marked as unhealthy.
-All 90 clients are distributed among the three nodes.
+All 90 clients are distributed among the two other nodes.

 ![HAProxy statistics page: Evacuation finished](./images/eviction_over.png)